 This event is part of the Legal Matters for Community Foundations series, which the Council is offering in 2018.

-Throughout the day, sessions will be curated with the help of insight gleaned from the Council's top-notch legal team that interacts with nearly 2,000 foundation leaders each year, as well as trends spotted by our broader team, including the National Standards for U.S. Community Foundations, a supporting organization of the Council.
+Throughout the day, sessions were curated with the help of insight gleaned from the Council's top-notch legal team that interacts with nearly 2,000 foundation leaders each year, as well as trends spotted by our broader team, including the National Standards for U.S. Community Foundations, a supporting organization of the Council.

 Thanks to Philanthropy Southwest for co-hosting this event with the Council on Foundations.